codesleeps/importanceOfAccessibility/README.md

 ## Your Task

-  - [ ] Create & clone a new repository on your GitHub account to your computer.
   - [ ] Create `new repository`,then `clone` it to your computer.
   - [ ] Your website must meet accessibility standards, achieved by completing the following:
   - [ ] Semantic HTML elements can be found throughout the source code